aviirasmussen/eliza/README.md

-# eliza
+# ELIZA
 A rulebased dialog plattform for human interaction

-# Overview files
+# Overview filesystem
-Each directory represent a Docker container with one ore more apps.
-Each container is defined in the root file docker-compose.yml
+Each directory represent a docker container with have one ore more apps.
+Each container service is specified in docker-compose.yml
 ## harry
-An Alpine Docker image running the Eliza engine
+An Alpine Docker image running the Eliza engine using the Mojolicious web server
 ## db
-An Alpine Docker image running a Postgres Database for Eliza and Mojolicious
+An Alpine Docker image running a Postgres Database for Eliza and Mojolicious minion database

 # About docker-compose directive restart
 All containers will be restarted automatic unless stopped manually